Privacy Statement

 Legitimate Basis for Collecting and Processing Personal Data

-In addition to the right to receive the information provided in this Privacy Notice, individuals covered by this Privacy Notice have the right to:
+In addition to the right to receive the information provided in this Privacy Notice, individuals covered by this Privacy Notice have the following rights:

-• Request personal data held about you by the College;
+• The right to request personal data held about you by the College;

-• Request correction; erasure; or restriction of processing of personal data;
+• The right to request correction; erasure; or restriction of processing of personal data;

-• Where processing is based upon consent, to withdraw consent at any time, without affecting the College’s right to process personal data based upon consent before its withdrawal;
+• Where processing is based upon consent, the right to withdraw consent at any time, without affecting the College’s right to process personal data based upon consent before its withdrawal;

 • The right to file a complaint with a supervisory authority appointed by an EU member state for the purpose of receiving complaints;

-• Additional notice of the existence of automated decision-making, including profiling;
+• The right to additional notice of the existence of automated decision-making, including profiling;

-• If the personal data is going to be further processed for a purpose other than that for which it was collected, then notice of the purpose and basis or bases for the further processing;
+• If the personal data is going to be further processed for a purpose other than that for which it was collected, the right to notification of the purpose and basis or bases for the further processing;

-• If personal data is collected for the College’s legitimate interests or for a task carried out in the public interest, then the individual has the right to object, on the grounds of his or her particular situation, to the processing of personal data concerning him or her (including profiling);
+• If personal data is collected for the College’s legitimate interests or for a task carried out in the public interest, the right to object, on the grounds of your particular situation, to the processing of personal data concerning yourself (including profiling);

-• Where personal data is processed for direct marketing purposes, the right to object at any time to processing personal data concerning him or her for such marketing; and
+• Where personal data is processed for direct marketing purposes, the right to object at any time to processing personal data concerning yourself for such marketing; and

-• Not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her; provided, however, that this right does not apply if the decision is (a) necessary for entering into, or performance of, a contract between the individual and the College; or (b) is based upon the individual’s consent.
+• The right not to be subject to a decision based solely on automated processing, including profiling, which produces legal or other similar effects on you; provided, however, that this right does not apply if the decision is (a) necessary for entering into, or performance of, a contract between you and the College; or (b) is based upon your consent.

-Note that some of these rights are qualified under the GDPR, and that many rights afford individuals a process but may not guarantee a particular outcome.
+★ Note that many rights afford individuals a process but may not guarantee a particular outcome.

-Any person who wishes to exercise any of the above-mentioned rights may do so by filling such request with: (1) For Students and Applicants – The Registrar (registar@luther.edu); (2) For Employees and Applicants for Employment – The Office of Human Resources (hr@luther.edu); and (3) For Alumni/Supporters – alumni@luther.edu.
+Any person who wishes to exercise any of the above-mentioned rights may do so by filling such request with: (1) For Students – The Registrar (registar@luther.edu); (2) For Student Applicants – Admissions Department (admissions@luther.edu; (3) For Employees and Applicants for Employment – The Office of Human Resources (hr@luther.edu); and (4) For Alumni/Supporters– alumni@luther.edu.

 Luther College may share your personal data with third parties as follows: